-With the plethora of cyber security issues and solutions out there to match, cyber security companies need to assess different approaches to cyber security marketing and content, which are based on their own offering, market, customer personas and the place that the customer is on their purchasing journey.
+With the plethora of cyber security issues and solutions out there to match, cyber security companies need to assess different approaches to their cyber security marketing strategy and content, which are based on their own offering, market, customer personas and the place that the customer is on their purchasing journey.

 Getting your cyber security message across